Nathier-Manuel/html-flexbox/README.md

 # html-flexbox

-This is an image gallery of a friend.
+This is a responsive image gallery of a friend.